skinos7/tiger7/project/ifname/lte.md

                                   // [ "dns" ] for test the dns response
                                   // [ "recv" ] for count receive packet to keeplive
-                                  // [ "auto" ] for count receive packet to keeplive when test the dns response failed "icmp":                                                   // detial configure for "type" is "icmp" {
+                                  // [ "auto" ] for count receive packet to keeplive when test the dns response failed

+        "action":"failed to do",  // [ "reboot" ] reboot the system
+                                  // [ "reset" ] reset the modem
+                                  // [ ] other redial the connetion

+        "icmp":                                                   // detial configure for "type" is "icmp" {
             "dest":                                                         // destination address for ICMP keeplive